-Reducing the number of seizures that a person has may help to minimise the risk of seizure-related injury or death.
-There are a number of actions that may help:
+While not everyone will gain full seizure control, reducing the number of seizures you are having will help to lessen the risk of seizure-related injury or death.
+There are a number of things you can do to help:

 Getting medication right

-Some people stop taking their epilepsy medication because they have side effects – but this is incredibly dangerous and can bring on seizures or in some cases results in death.
-If you have side effects, speak with the clinician who monitors your epilepsy as there may be other options you can try or changes that can be made to give you a better balance between seizure control and side effects.
-See more information on treatment options here.
+If you have unwanted side effects that you find intolerable, let your doctor know as there may be other options you can try or changes that can be made – to give you a better balance between seizure control and side effects.

 Knowing & avoiding triggers